rbhadhal/flashCards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+This application is the final project for the Udacity React course.
+It has been tested on and primarily developed for iOS.

+To install enter 'yarn install' or 'npm install' and to run 'yarn start' or 'npm start'

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents